 But in comparison to marketing avenues like print, video, TV, and social media — email marketing is a budget-friendly solution that offers an impressive ROI.
 Just how big that ROI is will vary from business to business.
 But a national study found that on average businesses enjoy a return of $38 for ever $1 spent.

 Furthermore, email marketing improves customer retention and brand awareness.
-Regularly communicating with customers helps keep your business at the forefront of their minds and reminds them of the value your products and/or services provide.
+Regularly communicating with customers helps keep your business at the forefront of their minds and reminds them of the value of your products and/or services provided.

 4. Size Doesn’t Matter

 As a small- to medium-sized business, it can be difficult to compete with big stores.
 Between their large marketing budgets and extensive digital real estate, they have a natural advantage in nearly all marketing sandboxes.